 2. Add some fish, and these fish will generate ammonia.

 3. You can also start adding some plants to your grow beds at this time.

-Then at 25 days into cycling, the nitrite level will be at its peak because another beneficial bacteria (Nitrobacter) enters the system and converts nitrite into nitrate.
-By 40 days or more, your system should have zero or less than 1 mg ammonia and nitrite but have high nitrate levels.
+Then at 25 days into cycling, the nitrite level will peak because another beneficial bacteria (Nitrobacter) enters the system and converts nitrite into nitrate.
+By 40 days or more, your system should have zero or less than 1 mg of ammonia and nitrite but have high nitrate levels.
 Once you reach this stage, your system is fully cycled, and you can start adding more fish and plants to your system.

 Q: How do I cycle my system without fish?

 A: Steps on how to do fishless cycling in your new aquaponics system:

 1. Add ammonia to the fish tank a little at a time until you have an ammonia reading of 5 ppm.